pandalearnstocode/Notes/engine of an analytical product.md

 ### Buisness problem

 A business problem is a series of statement which has to be converted into an analytical solution at a later stage.
 For example, for a given efficiency of multiple resources how is it possible to achieve maximum efficiency for a given budget.
 Lets take hiring as an example.
-Lets say, there are 100 cadidates are present in a poo
+Lets say, there are 100 cadidates are present in a pool.
+But if can only hire for 10 positions.
+For each position there is a upper and lower bound of salary and altogher there is a total amount of bud
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM4NjgwMTEsLTIwOTEwOTA2MDQsLTIwOD
+eyJoaXN0b3J5IjpbLTE4MjQzNDc3MDAsLTIwOTEwOTA2MDQsLT
-g3NDY2MTJdfQ==
+IwODg3NDY2MTJdfQ==
 -->